aoisupersix/Bve5ScenarioEditor/Readme.md

 It is software that supports the editing of BveTrainSim_5 scenario file.

 ## OverView
+- Design compliant with original software.
 - Changes to the scenario file are applied when saving.
 - It is possible to edit multiple scenario files at once.
+- Parsing errors can be displayed.

 **The [author](https://github.com/aoisupersix) assumes no responsibility for any damage caused by using this software.**